whitneyburton/portfolios/students/1801-back/matt-bricker/20180301-matt-bricker-m1.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+I set out with only one goal - not to repeat.
+As the I progressed through the material, my goals definitely

 ## Rubric Scores